Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 <img src="images/23.png" width="640">

-(warning - in Playgrounds, the position is correct but orientation is not, probably need to know how Blender export objects and how Scenekit read them)
+(Note - in Playgrounds, the position is correct but orientation is not, probably need to know how Blender export objects and how Scenekit read them)

 Create a new view to "UV/Image Editor" and make a new 2048x2048 image called thor.